DSTX70/SymbiosoAI-THINK-TANK/USER_MANUAL.md

 **© 2025 SymbiosoAi ThinkTank - Enterprise Collaborative Intelligence Platform**

-*This manual reflects the current state of the platform as of September 2025, including the new Cross-Mode Debate Transfer System and the complete enterprise collaboration system.*
+*This manual reflects the current state of the platform as of September 13, 2025, v0.4.0 Development Milestone, including the Cross-Mode Debate Transfer System, enterprise collaboration features, and the stable development baseline with comprehensive end-to-end validation.*